dbetchkal/AcousticRecord/README.md

 ### Access to acoustic metrics

-Though the binarized noise/non-noise time periods are helpful for detailed use cases, much commonly a user may want a few metrics without the fuss of performing the calculations oneself. `AcousticRecord` automatically calculates many of these metrics when the `.add_ambience()` method is used.
+Though the binarized noise/non-noise time periods are helpful for detailed use cases, more commonly a user may want a few metrics without the fuss of performing the calculations oneself. `AcousticRecord` automatically calculates many of these metrics when the `.add_ambience()` method is used.
 This gives us three attributes:

 A summary of energy-based metrics:
 ```
->>> self.SPL_summary_metrics
+>>> rec.SPL_summary_metrics
 ```
 which results in a 2D numpy array of the following values
 >[0] one-second broadband sound pressure levels for each noise event <br>